 Amiibo Powersaves are an external editing device created and sold by Datel.
 It appears as a small rectangular platform that can be plugged into a PC.
 An amiibo figure can then be placed on top of the platform, and the software can read its chip and create backup files of the data.
-Included with Amiibo Powersaves is a Power Tag that can be loaded with an amiibo’s file; as a result, it can take the form of any character and is used to host online amiibo tournaments.
+Included with Amiibo Powersaves is a Power Tag that can be loaded with any amiibo’s file.
+Tournament hosts use Power Tags to bring trainers’ Figure Players to life, thus making “submission tournaments” a possibility.

-The Power Tag that comes bundled with Amiibo Powersaves is a small and round disc-like trinket that has a chip inside.
-Any amiibo file can then be written to the Tag, which can then be scanned onto a Wii U, Nintendo 3DS, or Nintendo Switch as if it were a genuine figurine.
+The Power Tag that comes bundled with Amiibo Powersaves is a small round and disc-like trinket that has a chip inside.
+Any amiibo file the user has saved can then be written to the tag, and it can then be scanned onto a Wii U, Nintendo 3DS, or Nintendo Switch as if it were a genuine amiibo figure.
 The consoles cannot tell the difference between a genuine amiibo and a Power Tag file.
 Using the Power Tag, tournament hosts can accept .bin file submissions from trainers and then bring them to life on their consoles.
 This was first popularized by Amiibo Dan, who is commonly credited with enabling and advertising the presence of an online metagame.
 If you would like to read more about Amiibo Powersaves and how to use them, you can read our guide right here.

 If you would like to return to the amiibo Wiki, please follow this link.